signal18/docs.signal18.io/02.installation/01.setup-instructions/02.setup-opensvc/01.collector/docs.md

 Request your account or eval license file to sigal18.io team after having register to (https://signal18.io)

-Once receive copy this file in the share/opensvc directory of replication-manager, you should be good to go to setup your cluster agents
+Once receive copy the provided file in the share/opensvc or /etc/replication-manager directory of replication-manager, you should be good to go to setup your cluster agents

 ## Setup On-promise Collector